pylayers/pylayers/doc/index.rst

 Context
 =======

-PyLayers is beeing developped for research into radio localization exploiting impulse radio signals as being defined in the IEEE 802.15.4a and 802.15.6 standards.
+PyLayers is being developed for research into radio localization exploiting impulse radio signals as being defined in the IEEE 802.15.4a and 802.15.6 standards.
-Pylayers could also evolved to help with studies related to channel characterization, Wireless Sensor Network, MANET, radio cooperation and relaying techniques, physical layer security, WBAN applications, advanced home automation, connected sensito-cognitive environments ...
+Pylayers could also evolved to help with studies related to channel characterization, Wireless Sensor Network, MANET, radio cooperation and relaying techniques, physical layer security, WBAN applications, advanced home automation, aware environments ...

 Pylayers is modular and designed to be easily extended, allowing it to evolve over the time as a tool for research and development in a wide range